 Finally, simulation twins are a smart approach to test machine learning applications.
 Take, for example, the autonomous driving challenge: Instead of testing the ongoing iterations of driving “knowledge” on a physical vehicle, running virtual simulation twins is much preferred and safer than experiments in real traffic situations.
 Beyond manufacturing and automotive, there are many verticals in which digital twins make sense.
 Health care is a clear and obvious example in which real-life experiments may not always be the best approach.
 Success here depends mostly on the cooperation between technology vendors and the industry-specific digital twin ecosystems.

 Each of the five trends discussed center on or closely relate to cloud-native data management.
-A traditional database may be able to run for specific purposes on cloud infrastructure, but only a modern cloud-native application data platform is able to serve both the migration of legacy applications and the development of multiple new cloud-native applications.
+A traditional database may be able to run for specific purposes on cloud infrastructure, but only a modern cloud-native data platform is able to serve both the migration of legacy applications and the development of multiple new cloud-native applications.

 Where and how can companies get started on a path to using data as a driver of competitive advantage?
 Mat Keep, Senior Director of Products at MongoDB, takes us through how to best embrace this journey.